Consider this your greatest-hits list of the best things to do in Playa del Carmen.

 Go Cenote Hopping

 Cenotes are natural limestone sinkholes that ancient Mayans believed to be gateways to the underworld.
-These highly photogenic freshwater pools are a pleasure to swim in and there are thousands of them in the Yucatan Peninsula (which is comprised of Quintana Roo, Campeche, and Yucatan states).
+These highly photogenic freshwater pools are a pleasure to swim in sans sand and there are thousands of them in the Yucatán Peninsula (which is comprised of Quintana Roo, Campeche, and Yucatán states).

 Each cenote has its own splendor.
-There are free and paid cenotes, open-air, semi-open and underground, public and private, some with cliffs for jumping, and others permit scuba diving excursions (Blackfin Freediving will help you out with that).
-Some wonderful cenotes to cool off at include Cenote Azul, Dos Ojos, Tajma Ha, Cristalino, El Jardin del Eden, and the Jurassic Park-esque Siete Bocas.
+There are free and paid cenotes, open-air, semi-open and underground, public and private, some with cliffs for jumping, and others permit scuba diving excursions.
+Between Playa del Carmen and Tulum, you’ll find an array of these jungle jewels including Dos Ojos, Tajma Ha, Cristalino, Azul, and the ever-popular Jardin del Eden (Garden of Eden).
 Don’t forget to bring biodegradable sunscreen.

 Hit the Beach Clubs

 Playa is a tropical party paradise.
 Whether you’re after decadent day drinking or a slow session on swings, there’s a beach club with your name on it.
-Coralina Daylight Club attracts Playa’s glitterati and is the most upscale of the bunch.
-Expect show-stopping spectacles with dancers, boisterous beats, and even golden champagne spray guns.
-For prices that won’t scare the daylight out of you, choose Encanto Beach which has swings and the possibility of a delicious massage.
+At Coralina Daylight Club, the most upscale of the bunch, expect show-stopping spectacles with dancers, boisterous beats, and golden champagne spray guns.
+For prices that won’t scare the daylight out of you, choose Encanto Beach where a delicious massage is a possibility.

-INTI Beach wins the award for most zen-like atmosphere given its past life as a holistic center while Zenzi Beach has palm trees with twinkling string lights and live music.
-Lido Beach Club is pet-friendly and has an utterly tantalizing menu and with a curved pool and pods dotted all around, and Mandarino is the one your Instagram account will thank you for.
-Martina on its namesake beach is a pool and beach hybrid and a Playa del Carmen icon.
-Sink into a beachfront day bed or retain a VIP area out back by the pool where the real partying takes place.
-Though you might want to stay and play till the stars come out, happiness ends there at 8 p.m.
+INTI Beach wins the award for the most zen-like atmosphere given its past life as a holistic center while Lido Beach Club has bar swings, a fresh coconut stand, and live music.
+Mandarino is the one your Instagram account will thank you for, Mamitas Beach Club sits on its namesake beach, and Martina is a pool and beach hybrid and a local icon.
+Sink into a beachfront day bed or retain a VIP area out back by Martina’s pool where the real partying takes place.
+Though you might want to stay and play till the stars come out, happiness ends there at 7.30 p.m on weekends.
+A place where the beat does go on long after sunset is Soundset Beach Club.

 INSIDER TIPNote that many beach clubs and rooftop pools require day passes or have a minimum consumption amount.